Zunairah-ikhan/Titanic-and-Ames-Housing-ML-Models/README.md

 • Feature selection using SelectKBest with f_regression/f_classif.
 Train a linear regression model (House Prices) and a logistic regression model(Titanic) within the pipeline.
-COEN_COSC_ITAP_3411_202620
-Special Topics 1 - Machine Learning
-by Dr. Anwar M. Mirza
-Assignment 1
-Date: February 01, 2026
-Due: February 14, 2025, Mid-Night
-Page 3 of 3
-Task 4.
+4. Task 4.
 Model Evaluation and Comparison (15 points)
 • Load the dataset using pandas.
 • Evaluate the model using appropriate metrics: o Regression: RMSE and R² score